 The sandwich generation definition

-The Pew Research Center, which tracks American social and demographic information and provides insights and analysis over time, offered a comprehensive overview of the state of the sandwich generation in 2013.
-At that time, nearly half of Americans (47%) who were in their 40s and 50s reported being “sandwiched,” with at least one living parent (age 65 or older) and still raising dependent children or financially supporting a grown child.
+The Pew Research Center, which tracks American social and demographic information and provides insights and analysis over time, offered a comprehensive overview of the state of the sandwich generation in 2022.
+At that time, over half of Americans (54%) who were in their 40s and 50s reported being “sandwiched,” with at least one living parent (age 65 or older) and still raising dependent children or financially supporting a grown child.
 Furthermore, 15% of members reported providing financial support for both a parent and a child.
 So, what is the sandwich generation?

 The short answer is, because the members of the generation are constantly changing, the sandwich generation definition itself is constantly changing.
 Unlike other “generations,” its members are continually turning over, so naturally it replaces itself as older members “age out” and younger people “age in.”